rozek/collabs-ws-server-in-docker/README.md

 EOF
 ```

-wher `SSS` stands for the name of your server as explained before
+where `SSS` stands for the name of your server as explained before.

 You may then build your docker image using